GiulianoSpaghetti/WheelOfNumFortune.Material/README.md

 A fortune discover game for windows and linux in avalonia dialect material of Google.
 This project does not use the google's xaml stylesheet, but use the reactive ui of avalonia (it's read multitrheaded)·

+##   The use case
+The game is a family game to play together, to get to know English, so imagine you and your partner playing "guess the English sentence" and she shouts "as so long, not so long".

+This is the registered motto.

 ## Installing using repository (GNU/Linux)
 Follow the guide at https://learn.microsoft.com/it-it/dotnet/core/install/linux-debian first